MatchX-GmbH/X2E-Reference-Sensor-FW/GPS_Tracker/README.md

 #define COORD_AVG_SIZE 5
 ```
 4. GPS Data Queue \
-This feature enables storing a set of coordinates temporarily until the transmitter can successfully send the data.
+This feature temporarily stores a set of coordinates until the transmitter can successfully send the data.
-It is recommended to keep the GPS_QUEUE_INTERVAL to be longer than the INTERVAL_SENDING_DATA
+It is recommended to keep the GPS_QUEUE_INTERVAL longer than the INTERVAL_SENDING_DATA
 ```c
 #define GPS_QUEUE_SIZE 500        // Queue size to buffer coordinates, in case of the connection is lost and you need to keep all data
 #define GPS_QUEUE_INTERVAL 20     // The time interval to push a new GPS Coordinates into the queue in seconds
 ```
 5. LoRa Interval and Sleep Threshold \
-Note: The deep sleep mode has not been implemented in this example yet. \
+Note: This example has not yet implemented The deep sleep mode. \
-you can define the threshold time for light sleep mode.
+You can define the threshold time for light sleep mode.
 This sleep mode ensures that the device consumes less than 700uA of power until either the movement state is detected or the specified interval elapses.
 ```c
 #define TIME_GO_TO_SLEEP_THRESHOLD 2000    // In ms
 #define INTERVAL_SENDING_DATA 120000       // In ms